Motivation

 As AI capabilities rapidly advance, understanding their potential to transform economic sectors has become increasingly critical for organizations making deployment decisions.
 Unlike existing aggregated metrics that treat all capabilities equally, the Vals Index is designed to reflect the potential economic impact of AI models on the U.S. economy.
 We accomplish this by computing a weighted average of model performance across key sectors, where the weights correspond to each sector’s contribution to the U.S. economy in trillions of dollars.

-Vals AI has developed a comprehensive suite of benchmarks measuring AI models’ ability to perform real-world tasks across finance, law, and software engineering.
+Vals AI has developed a comprehensive suite of benchmarks measuring AI models’ ability to perform real-world tasks across finance and software engineering.
 These benchmarks were designed to evaluate practical performance on actual professional workflows, making them well-suited for assessing economic impact.
 The Vals Index leverages this existing work to provide a high-signal measure that accounts for the real-world tradeoffs between capability, latency, and cost that practitioners face when deploying AI systems.

 Results